- research project presented at a regional residency conference

 - rotating code blue team participation

-- optional Teaching Certificate Program provided through Wayne State University Eugene Applebaum College of Pharmacy and Health Sciences
+- Teaching Certificate Program provided through Wayne State University Eugene Applebaum College of Pharmacy and Health Sciences

 Professional meeting attendance